Beer Path Problems in Temporal Graphs: Algorithms for temporal beer path problems

-The proof of Lemma~\ref{lem:fastest} is deferred to Appendix~\ref{appendix_omit_proof}.
-Based on Lemma~\ref{lem:fastest}, we propose a two-phase FBP algorithm (from source $x$ to all nodes), utilizing Algorithm~\ref{alg:non_dominated_paths}.
-In the first phase, all non-dominated paths from $x$ to each $b \in B$ are calculated.
-As in subsection~\ref{subsec:earliest_beer}, we find the minimum eligible active time for the respective beer vertex for each of these paths.
-For the second phase, a dummy vertex is used as source, connected with each $b \in B$ by (multiple) dummy edges with starting and traversal times dictated by the values calculated previously for each path.
-Algorithm~\ref{alg:non_dominated_paths} is then used for the new graph, calculating eligible non-dominated paths from the dummy vertex to all vertices.
+Based on Lemma~\ref{lem:fastest}, we propose a two-phase FBP algorithm (from source $x$ to all nodes), utilizing Algorithm~\ref{alg:non_dominated_paths} to compute non-dominated paths.
+In the first phase, all non-dominated paths (excluding ties) from $x$ to each $b \in B$ are computed.
+Similar to Section~\ref{subsec:earliest_beer}, we find the minimum eligible active time for the respective beer vertex for each of these paths.
+For the second phase, a dummy vertex is used as source, connected with each $b \in B$ by (multiple) dummy edges with starting and traversal times dictated by the values previously computed for each path.
+Algorithm~\ref{alg:non_dominated_paths} is then used again for the new graph, computing eligible non-dominated paths from the dummy vertex to all vertices.

-Recall that Algorithm~\ref{alg:non_dominated_paths} runs in time $\bigO(n+M \log (c))$, where $c= \min \{d_{in},d_{out}\}$ is a bound for the size of each list $L_v$.
-The number of temporal edges added to the graph is bounded by $kc$, since there are $k$ lists $L_b,\ b\in B$.
-Observe that $d_{in}$ can at most double itself after inserting the new edges, so the $c$-value of $G'$ is bounded by $2d_{in}$.
-Thus, the second call to Algorithm~\ref{alg:non_dominated_paths} runs in time $\bigO(n+(M+kc)\log (d_{in}))$.
-Taking into account the binary searches for the active beer times, we obtain that Algorithm~\ref{alg:fastest_beer} runs in time $\bigO(n+(M+kc)\log (d_{in})+kc\log (T))$.\footnote{The last for-loop of Alg.~\ref{alg:fastest_beer} can be incorporated into the second call of Alg.~\ref{alg:non_dominated_paths} without increasing its time complexity, by storing the tuples with minimum difference.
-We only present the pseudocode in this manner to help readability.} The correctness of Algorithm~\ref{alg:fastest_beer} follows from Lemma~\ref{lem:fastest}.
+We remark that the last for-loop of Alg.~\ref{alg:fastest_beer} can be incorporated into the second call of Alg.~\ref{alg:non_dominated_paths} without increasing its time complexity, by storing the tuple with minimum difference.
+We only present the pseudocode in this manner to help readability.